 Generally, an allegedly infringing work is considered substantially similar to a copyrighted work if "the ordinary observer, unless he set out to detect the disparities, would be disposed to overlook them, and regard their aesthetic appeal as the same."
-Folio Impressions, 937 F.2d at 765.
+Folio Impressions Inc. v.
+Byer California.
 Yet in Folio Impressions, the evidence at trial showed the plaintiff designer had copied the background for its fabric from a public domain document and "contributed nothing, not even a trivial variation."
-937 F.2d at 764.
 Thus, part of the plaintiff's fabric was not original and therefore not protectible.
 We articulated the need for an ordinary observer to be "more discerning" in such circumstances.